AnyhowStep/type-mapping/README.md

 Never trust incoming data.
 Always check it.

-This package was written to help check/sanitize/map data declaratively.
+This package was written to help check/sanitize/map data declaratively and comes with batteries included.

 Each `Mapper` is a function.